Pismo Beach Ocean & Surf Report

 Arriving from the Northwest:

-Today's 3- to 5-foot northwesterly (300-degree, deep-water) swell (with an 8- to 16-second period) will remain at this height and period through Tuesday morning.
+Today's 2- to 3-foot northwesterly (310-degree, deep-water) swell (with an 8- to 12-second period) will remain at this height through Tuesday morning.

-Strong to gale force (25- to 38-mph) northwesterly winds along the coastline will generate a 7- to 9-foot northwesterly (310-degree, deep-water) sea and swell (with a 4- to 13-second period) Tuesday afternoon and night, increasing to 8- to 10-feet (with a 5- to 11-second period) on Wednesday.
+Fresh to strong (19- to 31-mph) northwesterly winds will generate a 2- to 4-foot northwesterly (325-degree, deep-water) sea and swell (with a 4- to 8-second period) Tuesday afternoon through Wednesday morning.

 Arriving from the Southern Hemisphere: